 What is a Bokken?

-A bokken is basically a Japanese wooden practice sword used for training purposes in a number of martial arts schools.
-It comes in different shapes and sizes but usually itâ€™s in a form of katana.
+A bokken is a Japanese wooden practice sword used for training purposes in a number of martial arts schools.
+It comes in different shapes and sizes, but usually, itâ€™s in the form of katana.
 You can also find these wooden counterparts for wakizashi and tanto blades, but you must not mistake them with shinai the wooden practice swords made from bamboo.

-Bokken, as you may expect, were first designed to inflict less damage on opponents while training and used by real samurai warriors, back in the Japanese feudal era.
+Bokken, as you may expect, was first designed to inflict less damage on opponents while training and used by real samurai warriors back in the Japanese feudal era.
 Still, these wooden swords can become a lethal weapon within the hands of a highly trained expert.

 Records have been found explaining how the bokken practice swords were being used as tools for training in the Edo period, before the Meiji era of Japan.

-Nowadays only four workshops, located in Miyakanojo (Japan), are manufacturing the standard bokken that are mostly used in Aikido and Kendo, since the 1950s, for it was when first ever standardized bokken wooden sword was created.
+Nowadays, only four workshops, located in Miyakanojo (Japan), are manufacturing the standard bokken that is mostly used in Aikido and Kendo, since the 1950s, for it was when first ever standardized bokken wooden sword was created.